 If you’re creating both a Rift and Gear VR application, you can move the Gear VR application into the Rift application’s App Grouping.
 Then, copy the OSIG files for the Gear VR devices you are testing to Assets\Plugins\Android\Assets.
 This will allow cross-platform interactions between Rift and Gear VR users.
 The VRHoops, VRVoiceChat, and VRBoardGame apps below support cross-platform interaction.

 The Unity Social Starter example scene demonstrates using Oculus Avatars together with Oculus Platform features such as invites, peer-to-peer networking, and VoIP.
-The sample scene Please see the Unity Social Example page for details.
+Please see the Unity Social Starter Example page for details.

 VRHoops uses Matchmaking (Quickmatch) and Peer-to-Peer Networking to create a cross-platform ball shooting game.
 Quickmatch is used to find other players for a match and P2P is used to synchronize player state such as movement of the balls.
 Also, VRHoops also includes Leaderboards to track player scores and Achievements to track how many times a player has won.